 Uni-ball Signo Gel Grip

 This is my favourite pen.
-It’s my favourite because of it’s smoothness.
+It’s my favourite because of its smoothness.
 It also has the least bleed through on the page of any of the pens I’ve tried.
 Very comfortable to hold and very attractive looking.
 I’ve been using these for awhile now and I have used the alternative version, the Signo 207, cheaper looking but similar flow.
-The black tone is very good, slightly less vibrant then the EnerGel but a superb everyday sketch pen.
+The black tone is very good, slightly less vibrant than the EnerGel but a superb everyday sketch pen.

 Pen addiction is an ongoing process and I’m sure to discover another pen to use soon.